ZoneMinder/zoneminder/README.txt

 use it with ZoneMinder then the first thing you need to do  is ensure  that  it  has  an accurate entry in  the  capabilities table.
-To  do this you need to go to the Control tab  of  the Monitor  configuration dialog and select `Edit'  where  it  is listed by the Control Type selection box.
+To  do this you need to go to the Control tab  of  the Monitor  configuration dialog and select 'Edit'  where  it  is listed by the Control Type selection box.
 This will bring up a new  window  which lists, with a brief summary,  the  existing capabilities.
 To edit an existing capability to modify  select